ekivolowitz/p2/README.md

 <img src="images/tests.png">

-We can do this because both Standard Deviations for both populations are known (more rather we can determine them by analyzing the code).
+We can do this because both Standard Deviations for both populations are known (more rather we can relatively easily determine them by analyzing the data).